Being a single mom is HARD. It’s probably the hardest job you’ll ever have. Seriously.

 For the majority of single moms I’ve known, making ends meet can be a struggle.
+Not only are you fighting against a glass ceiling that keeps you paid less than a man with the same qualifications, but now you have kids in the mix that you have to take care of.
 It doesn’t matter whether you have 1, 2, 3 kids or more, it’s always going to be difficult raising a child on one income.
 (Although the more kids you have, the harder it gets.)

 And if you don’t have a college degree, finding a job where you can make an actual livable wage is like finding a needle in a haystack.

 When I was a single mom, I can’t tell you how many times I cried myself to sleep at night thinking – why is living so hard?